-A student, who has been awarded transfer credit hours from another institution, must present an official transcript and have the eligible credits evaluated by their respective Program Manager.
+A student who has been awarded transfer credit hours from another institution must present an official transcript and have the eligible credits evaluated by their respective Program Manager.
 Only course grades of (C) or higher are accepted for transfer.
 Transfer hours accepted toward a student's degree program at Jones Technical Institute assigns a grade of TR for transfer hours, which does not count in the GPA calculation.
 Transfer credits received for work successfully completed at another accredited postsecondary institution are not taken into consideration when evaluating the minimum standards.
 However, transfer credits reduce the number of credits remaining in the student's program and thus reduce the maximum time frame allowable.
 The transfer credits are also taken into account in terms of the point of evaluation for total credits attempted and credits completed.
 Transfer credits for technology courses must have been completed within three years of date of application.
+Official Transcripts must be received within 45 days of enrollment to be considered.